Enjoy life while you're at it

 Hinduism took up many facets of Buddhism in time too.
 Mahayana Buddhism spread to Central Asia, China, and further to Korea and Japan.
-Japanese Zen (Chinese: Ch'an, Sanskrit: dhyana) consists of many schools (branches).
+Japanese Zen (Chinese: Chan, Sanskrit: dhyana) contains many schools (branches).

-Medical doctors estimate that stress hurts many, and that emotional stress is involved in at least half of all common physical diseases (Smith et al 2003:505).
+Medical doctors estimate that stress hurts many.
+Emotional stress is involved in at least half of all common physical diseases (Smith et al 2003:505).
 It is a corner-stone of Buddhism to get out of dukkha, suffering - including stress - and into various degrees of sukha, real pleasures.
 The Buddhist Way is designed to end suffering and lead into top sukha, top delight in meditation.

-The Zen reverend Gudo Wafo Nishijima writes that according to his inspections, the all-round way of presenting items as used by Dogen, derive from four ideals found in the basic teachings of Buddha.
+The Zen reverend Gudo Wafo Nishijima writes that he finds the all-round way of presenting items as used by Dogen, derives from four ideals found in the basic teachings of Buddha.
 The basic design used by Dogen, conforms much to the gold egg design on this site.

 In the Shobogenzo Master Dogen says, "To practice Zazen [Zen sitting] is the whole of Buddhism, and Buddhism is just the practice of Zazen."

 It could be well and do good to adjust to that two or three sides to living are supposed to work together in a well designed life:

-Dogen is revered as one of the most influential Zen teachers.
-His penetrating essay design is actually a means to better living, as is a standard essay on this site.
-But it takes time to find Dogen's nuggets of gold - his essays are generally extremely demanding, and may confuse readers.
-By contrast, the "Get Tao" essays on this site are easy to survey and make good use of. [ ◦Ref.
+Dogen is revered as an influential Zen teachers.
+But it could take time to find Dogen's nuggets of gold - his essays may confuse readers. [ ◦Ref.
 B: "Understanding The Shobogenzo"]

 Cleary, Thomas, tr.: Shobogenzo: Zen Essays by Dogen.
 Honolulu: University of Hawaii Press, 1986.